aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Error Term ("Cost Function")

-The reader will note that we have skipped over a few details, specifically: the detail of how the "error term" between two Knowledge Bases (between the respective two World Models) is computed.
+The reader will note that we have skipped over a few details, specifically the details of how the "error term" between two Knowledge Bases (between the respective two World Models) is computed.

 It is to be recalled that a World Model (for us) just means a list of dictionary objects containing key-value pairs.
-Therefore the error term is computed by cycling through each individual in the World Model and each key in an individual.
+Therefore, the error term is computed by cycling through each individual in the World Model and each key in an individual.

 The error term is the sum of the absolute values of the differences between the values of each key in target World Model versus its value in the current World Model: